kneitinger/kneitinger.github.io/_posts/2016-06-27-sys-exploration.markdown

 modern screen.
 But, if it would make editing easier, I could live with those.
 I was hoping for bulk edit of pads, increment/decrement buttons for values, and toggle switches for options.
 I got text boxes.
 Click a pad, then click the note field then enter value in a text box.
-Womp womp, this wasn't a solution eiher.
+Womp womp, this wasn't a solution either.

 <img src="{{ site.baseurl }}/img/mpd_stern.gif" alt="MPD32 arms-crossed, tapping
 foot"